 At the time of John's birth his father William described earlier as a 'shirt maker', had established a business as a hosier and glove seller in the Market Place Manchester.
 Later a second shop was opened in Llandudno, as a further outlet for the produce from the mill and factory with which he is credited.
 Entering politics he became an MP for a district of Manchester.
 As John grew into manhood he would have the benefit of a good schooling and the extra training gleaned in his father's business.
 While working for his father he took it upon himself to study and qualify as a draughtsman.

-J. D. Siddeley age 26 with one hand on the T Square and the other on the cycle saddle.
+J. D. Siddeley age 26 with right hand on the T Square.

 To understand the pace of development in the entrepreneurial late Victorian age it is interesting to consider that while John lay in his cot, aged two, there occurred an event and in a city which would one day play a large part in his life.